Mental Health Anwar Francis Mental Health Anwar Francis

 Overcoming Normality

 I referenced success stories of people who have done this, and it’s important to also state that their success is not purely individual.
 People who embark on the journey to become themselves often find that they are met by others all along the path.
-They are surrounded by like-minded individuals who can provide support that is not based on them being alike, but is based on them being the authentic version of themselves.
+They are surrounded by like-minded individuals who can provide support that is not based on them being alike, but is based on them being the most authentic version of themselves.

 Dealing with challenges